IthamarBaron/GameEnemyFSM/README.md

 ## AI Node Mechanics

-In **Roam** and **Search** states, the AI navigates using "AI Nodes" — a collection of transform positions scattered throughout the map.
+In the **Roam** state, the AI navigates using "AI Nodes" — a collection of transform positions scattered throughout the map.

 These nodes are structured like this in the Unity hierarchy: